ehc-io/ddos-183/docs/class1/module4/lab4.1.rst

     #.
 Now get back to the DHD terminal session.

     #.
 You will need to observe the info.learning signature to ensure that the system has accumulated enough learning details.
-This signature has 4 comma-separated values, that show the learning progress.

     #.
-This signature has 4 comma-separated values, that show the learning progress:
+This signature has 4 comma-separated values for monitoring the learning progress:

-        - Value #1: baseline-learning_confidence.
+        - Value #1: baseline-learning_confidence
-            This should be between 80 - 90%.
+            This should be between 80 - 90%
-        - Value #2: learned_bins_count (the number of learned bins).
+        - Value #2: learned_bins_count (the number of learned bins)
-            This should be > 0.
+            This should be > 0
-        - Value #3: good_table_size (the number of learned requests).
+        - Value #3: good_table_size (the number of learned requests)
-            This should be > 4000.
+            This should be > 4000
-        - Value #4: good_table_confidence (how confident, as a percentage, the system is in the good table.
-            It must be 100% for behavioral signatures)
+        - Value #4: good_table_confidence (how confident, as a percentage, the system is) It must be 100% for behavioral signatures

             .. code::

                 vs./Common/Server1-http.info.learning:[96.3163, 78, 5355, 100]

     #.
-If you see the pattern such as that described, it indicates the traffic baseline was already established, so you can move forward with the lab.
+If you see the pattern such as that described, it indicates the traffic baseline was already established, then you can move forward with the lab.

     #.
-Once the info.learning values are acceptable based on the details above, from the attacker terminal session run the following command:
+Once the info.learning values are acceptable based on the details above, from the **attacker** terminal session run the following command:

-        ``./http_flood.sh``
+        ``~/tools_agility_183/http_flood.sh``

     #.
 Select option "1"

     #.
-Now take a look at the goodclient terminal session, you should start seeing the effect of the HTTP DoS attack, as requests are startinf to fail **(HTTP Status Code 000)**.
-If you were to examine the web server at this time you would see that it is under severe stress.
+Now take a look at the **goodclient** terminal session, you should start seeing the effects of the HTTP DoS attack, as requests are starting to fail **(HTTP Status Code 000)**.
+If you were to examine the **Lamp** server at this time, you would see that it is under severe stress.

         .. code::